Studio Lab

 Series B in 2023

-Medipixel, Inc., founded in 2017 and based in Seoul, South Korea, specializes in developing artificial intelligence-based diagnostic software and semi-autonomous surgical tools for lung cancer and cardiac disease interventions.
-The company employs a team of experts in computer vision, deep learning, and reinforcement learning, collaborating with leading healthcare institutions to enhance diagnostic and surgical processes.
-Medipixel offers several innovative solutions, including an AI-based diagnosis tool that assists doctors in identifying lesions during coronary angiography, a guide and planning solution that visualizes hidden coronary artery segments to facilitate guidewire manipulation, and an automated navigation engine that optimizes robotic control for surgical procedures.
-By integrating advanced AI technologies, Medipixel aims to improve the quality of medical care and patient outcomes in the field of surgery.
+Medipixel, Inc. is a South Korean MedTech startup founded in 2017, specializing in artificial intelligence-based diagnostic software and semi-autonomous robotic systems for lung cancer and cardiac interventions.
+The company is comprised of a team of AI experts in computer vision, deep learning, and reinforcement learning, collaborating with top healthcare professionals, including those at Seoul Asan Medical Center, to enhance disease diagnosis and surgical procedures.
+Medipixel offers three primary solutions for intervention surgeons: an AI-based diagnosis tool that assists in identifying lesions during coronary angiography, a guide and planning solution that visualizes coronary arteries to facilitate guidewire manipulation, and an automated navigation engine that directs robotic units through arteries with real-time commands.
+These innovations aim to improve surgical outcomes and patient safety by reducing reliance on contrast agents and enhancing the precision of interventions.

 EdgeCortix